+Summary of Main Points:

-Main Points: The main points of the Harrod-Domar analysis can be summarized as:
+The main points of the Harrod-Domar analysis are summarised below:

-- (i) Investment is the centre of the problem of steady and stable growth because it plays a double role; on the one hand, it generates income and on the other, it increases the productive capacity of the economy. - (ii) Increased capacity can result in greater output or greater unemployment, depending on the behavior of income.
+1. Investment is the central variable of stable growth and it plays a double role; on the one hand, it generates income and on the other, it creates productive capacity.

+2. The increased capacity arising from investment can result in greater output or greater unemployment depending on the behaviour of income